oneplaneteducation/open-iot-stem/README.md

      	- Install

-     *If the library does not exist in the Arduino Library manager try the following expert alternatives:*
+     	***If all required libraries have been installed does not exist in the Arduino Library manager try the following expert alternatives:***

      - Download and import using ZIP (alternate expert)